 One more page with adorable baby Yoda, and I’m loving so much the colors used!

 Mildliners are probably my favorite markers ever, with the subtle colors they really make the pages stand out.

-I’m also so in love with this lettering!
-Definitely will be trying to use some of these tricks on my letters.
+I’m also so in love with this brush lettering!
+Definitely will be trying to use some of these tricks in my letters.